jrreed83/thebitstream/content/posts/how-to-setup-trigger-on-digital-ocean/index.md

 ## Introduction to Trigger.dev

-Trigger.dev is much different than other popular automation tools.
-For one thing, it's not no-code.
-Instead of dragging, dropping, and connecting blocks on a canvas, you implement workflows using their node library, and any other javascript/typescript other code you need.
+Trigger.dev is much different than other popular automation solutions.
+Instead of connecting blocks on a canvas, you implement workflows using their node package and normal javascript.
+You trigger the task from a separate application.
 There aren't any pre-built integrations.
 If you want to connect to an API, you add the dependencies and write the code yourself.
-It doesn't get more "first-principles" than that.

 If you aren't getting a UI, and you're aren't getting integrations, what are you getting?